kutt27/osint/Introduction/Basics/what is osint.md

 OSINT stands for Open-Source Intelligence.
 It is the process of collecting information from publicly available sources, such as the internet, social media, and government records.
 OSINT can be used for a variety of purposes, such as:

-**Security**: OSINT can be used to identify potential threats, such as cyber attacks or terrorist activity.
+**Security**: OSINT can be used to identify potential threats, such as cyber-attacks or terrorist activity.

 **Business intelligence**: OSINT can be used to gather information about competitors, customers, and markets.